AjjMC/ajjgui/README.md

 > The *scrollbutton* only supports the *placeholder*, *button* and *itembin* widgets.

 > [!TIP]
-> If the ``ajjgui.widget`` NBT tag of any widget is not specified, it is set to ``"placeholder"`` by default.
+> If the ``ajjgui.widget`` SNBT of any widget is not specified, it is set to ``"placeholder"`` by default.
 Therefore, the entire ``ajjgui`` argument for any *placeholder* is optional.
-This, by extension, applies to a *placeholder* widget specified in the ``ajjgui.widgets`` NBT tag of the *scrollbutton*.
+This, by extension, applies to a *placeholder* widget specified in the ``ajjgui.widgets`` SNBT of the *scrollbutton*.

 ## Changing GUI Pages

 Each of the widgets discussed previously, excluding the *placeholder*, can be made to change the GUI page when clicked.
-This is done by specifying a page number in the ``ajjgui.page`` NBT tag.
+This is done by specifying a page number in the ``ajjgui.page`` SNBT.
 By default, this value is the index of the shulker box in the chest previously used to compile the GUI, where a value of ``0b`` corresponds to the first page.
 If it is equal to the number of pages, the count resets back to the first page, and negative values may also be used to access pages from the end.
-The ``ajjgui.relative`` NBT tag can be set to ``1b`` in order for the value of ``ajjgui.page`` to increment the page number from its current value.
+The ``ajjgui.relative`` SNBT can be set to ``1b`` in order for the value of ``ajjgui.page`` to increment the page number from its current value.
 This, hence, assumes that the current page has an index of ``0b`` and uses this as a reference instead of the first one.

 #### Examples